eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 By ensuring compliance with the standards outlined in the EU Digital Identity Architecture and Reference Framework ( ARF), this solution establishes a foundation for long-term sustainability and interoperability.
-The Age Verification Profile, developed within the context of open standards, is designed to be forward-compatible with future EUDI Wallets.
+The Age Verification Profile defined in Annex A,  is designed to be forward-compatible with future EUDI Wallets.
-This compatibility is achieved because the reference implementation for Age Verification builds directly upon the EU's technical specifications and reference implementation for digital identity systems, ensuring architectural alignment.

 The modular architecture enables two strategic pathways for Member States: